citiususc/stac/README.md

 Build and deployment
 ====
+The project can be built into a [docker](https://www.docker.com/) image using only the docker folder of the project.
+To install docker, please follow the instructions [here](https://docs.docker.com/installation/).

-To build the project into a docker image, simple execute the following command:
+To build a docker image, simple execute the following command:
 ```
 docker build -t stac docker
 ```

 Then to deploy the docker image:
 ```
-docker run stac
+docker run -d -p 80:80 stac
 ```